-This page titled 9: Using Supply Chains to Create Value for Customers is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 9: Using Supply Chains to Create Value for Customers is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.

 9.1: Sourcing and Procurement

 - 1. Explain why sourcing and procurement activities are an important part of supply chain management. - 2.
 Describe the reasons why the use of outsourcing and offshoring has grown. - 3.
 Explain some of the drawbacks companies face when they outsource their activities.